Get us in your inbox

 • price 2 of 4

-Less than 20 miles north of Boston, in Salem, the Peabody Essex Museum is home to one of the largest art collections in New England (around 1.8 million works in total).
+Less than 20 miles north of Boston, in Salem, the Peabody Essex Museum houses one of the largest art collections in New England (around 1.8 million works in total).
 It’s also one of the first museums in the country to start collecting decorative arts, including craft and interior furnishings.
-The backbone of the museum’s stock is maritime art, but there is also African, American, Asian, Native American and Oceanic art from which to browse.
+While the backbone is maritime art, there is also African, American, Asian, Native American, and Oceanic art to browse.
+Check out the 5,000-square-foot garden, or Fashion and Design (think Louboutins and Asian moon beds) in the Iris and Carl Apfel Gallery.
 For a break in the appreciation, relax in the atrium’s bright café.

 • Museums